 This social enterprise model, adds Frazer, gives the community an opportunity to play a role in giving the ‘hidden poor’ the services they need but cannot afford.

-“Our community should have an honest conversation on these issues,” says Assembly Member Kalra, who lives in San Jose.
+“Our community should have an honest conversation on these issues,” says Assembly Member Kalra, who is from San Jose.
 “Not everybody in our community is wealthy, but everyone has the resources.
 And yet, when the issue of care comes up, we are very insular.
 We don’t talk about the problems that we have.
-I think that we have enough resources and enough ingenuity to put together a plan that has some kind of safety net for those in our community that goes beyond what the government safety nets are.
+I think that we have enough resources and enough ingenuity to put together some kind of plan that has some kind of safety net for those in our community that goes beyond what the government safety nets are.
 And we should be lifting each other up and taking away the burdens of those in our community.”

 Band Aid Solutions